The Law Already Exists. It Just Isn't Being Applied.

 IRC §864(b): What It Says

-Defines “trade or business within the United States.”
-A foreign person is engaged in a U.S. trade or business if they have substantial, continuous, and regular business activity in the U.S.
+Defines “trade or business within the United States” for tax purposes.
+Under the case law interpreting this section — notably Pinchot v.
+Commissioner, Lewenhaupt v.
+Commissioner, and InverWorld, Ltd. v.
+Commissioner — a foreign person is engaged in a U.S. trade or business when they conduct substantial, continuous, and regular business activity in the United States.

 Inventory stored in U.S. warehouses